Skip navigation

 Osmolality tests may be used for a variety of reasons.
 A blood osmolality test, also known as a serum osmolality test, is most often used to:

-• Check the balance between water and certain chemicals in the blood.
+• Check the balance between water and certain substances in your blood.

-• Help diagnose overhydration, a condition in which your body retains too much fluid
+• Help diagnose overhydration, a condition in which your body retains (holds in) too much fluid.

-• Help diagnose diabetes insipidus, a condition that affects the kidneys and can lead to dehydration
+• Help diagnose diabetes insipidus, a condition that affects the kidneys.
+It causes frequent urination, which can lead to dehydration.

 A stool osmolality test is most often used to find out the reason for chronic diarrhea that is not caused by a bacterial or parasitic infection.